Fire Ant Control in Arkansas

 in Arkansas was in El Dorado in 1958.
 IFA are identified by their painful sting, which

-our two fire ant specialists, John Hopkins and Kelly Loftin as they demonstrate how to apply treatment for fire ants in the fall.
+Check out our two fire ant specialists, John Hopkins (retired) and Kelly Loftin as they demonstrate how to apply treatment for fire ants in the fall.

 Extension specialists and county agents work in every county to help residents combat the problem.
 Imported fire ants are

 a serious pest, but fortunately their impact upon our lives can be minimized through

 patience and the use of integrated pest management practices.

 Download fire ant video transcription.